Aeroponic Engineering and Vertical Farming (Grades 9-12)

 Activity 2: Vertical Garden Engineering Design Challenge

-- Aeroponic Farming PowerPoint
+- Aeroponic Farming PowerPoint slides

 - Aeroponic Garden Design Challenge handout, 1 per student -OR- Design notebooks (composition books), 1 per student